amirhnajafiz/amirhnajafiz.github.io/content/_index.md

 ---

 My name is **Amirhossein Najafizadeh**.
 I am a 22 years old computer engineer.
+I am a graduated computer engineer and science student.

 Have a look at some of my working [projects].

-For more check out my academic & professional [resume].

 [projects]: /projects
 [resume]: https://demo.nurlan.co/hugo-vitae/